-- Hone learning and study strategies - Organize thoughts and materials before speaking or writing - Identify relevant facts in cases, class discussion and on examinations, and be able to use facts to support a position, evaluate a claim and identify potential alternatives; - Articulate policy arguments to convince a court to broaden or narrow a prior decision or rule of law and/or to demonstrate the soundness of a conclusion on an essay examination; - Demonstrate in writing how lawyers solve problems-by understanding what laws they use, how they apply the law to new facts, and how they use those facts to make arguments to judges or juries; - Respond to an essay question using an IRAC format; - Apply and analyze the law.
+- Hone learning and study strategies - Organize thoughts and materials before speaking or writing - Identify relevant facts in cases, class discussion and on examinations, and be able to use facts to support a position, evaluate a claim and identify potential alternatives;

+- Articulate policy arguments to convince a court to broaden or narrow a prior decision or rule of law and/or to demonstrate the soundness of a conclusion on an essay examination; - Demonstrate in writing how lawyers solve problems-by understanding what laws they use, how they apply the law to new facts, and how they use those facts to make arguments to judges or juries; - Respond to an essay question using an IRAC format; - Apply and analyze the law. - Attendance: As required by the American Bar Association, the body that accredits law schools, class attendance is mandatory.
-• Teaching and Learning Methods used in this course:

-- Reading background material

-- Reading and briefing cases

-- Lecture

-- Writing assignments

-- Small group quizzes and other exercises

-- Whole class, small group and team discussion and problem solving

-- Attendance: As required by the American Bar Association, the body that accredits law schools, class attendance is mandatory.
 This may differ from what you have been used to in your undergraduate or other graduate education.
 Please inform your professor of actual or anticipated excessive absences (more than 2 classes).
 A student who misses more than two classes will not receive credit for the course.
-If you are concerned about your absences or ability to meet this policy, please let your professor know as soon as possible, so we can work through any problems.

-- Course Grading: Successful completion of this course is a requirement for graduation from the Law School.
-The course will be graded based on the following:
+If you are concerned about your absences or ability to meet this policy, please let your professor know as soon as possible, so we can work through any problems. - Homework expectations: Expect to spend approximately three to five hours per week outside of class working on reading and assignments for this course.
+As you apply the skills you learn in this course to your other courses, you should expect to spend additional time practicing those skills, as part of the work you do for your other courses. - Course Grading: Successful completion of this course is a requirement for graduation from the Law School.
+The course will be graded based on the following: - 1.
+Attendance.

-1) Attendance.
 Attendance is required-both because lawyers are required to appear where they are expected, and because most of the learning and application of the required reading for this course occurs during participation in class exercises.
 If you arrive late, leave during class time or depart early (without prior permission), you will be marked absent for that session.
-If you miss more than two class sessions, you will receive a failing grade in the course.

-2) Preparation and Participation: Class participation is also required-part of being a law student and a lawyer is engaging in discussion, including presenting your ideas and being able to respond to questions.
+If you miss more than two class sessions, you will receive a failing grade in the course. - 2.
+Preparation and Participation: Class participation is also required-part of being a law student and a lawyer is engaging in discussion, including presenting your ideas and being able to respond to questions.
 Legal education is a cooperative venture, and lawyers must be able to orally communicate their ideas.
 Please note there is a significant difference between being unprepared and being unable to "answer" a question.
 You do not need to be an expert, but you must read and think about the assigned materials, complete assigned work and be ready to engage and discuss this work and your thoughts with others.
-If you are not prepared for some classes you may be asked to leave, because the class will be discussing materials related to assignments and it is only appropriate to have the discussion with students who have already completed the assignment.
+If you are not prepared for some classes you may be asked to leave, because the class will be discussing materials related to assignments and it is only appropriate to have the discussion with those students who have already completed the assignment.